Abizern/hblog/content/posts/2010-03-06-renaming-an-xcode-project.markdown

 ---
-title: Renaming an Xcode Project
+title: "Renaming an Xcode Project"
+description: "How to rename an existing Xcode project."
+date: "2010-03-06"
-tags: xcode
+tags: ["xcode"]
+aliases: [ "/2010/03/06/renaming-an-xcode-project/" ]
 ---

 You may have occasion to rename an Xcode project.